 Channing Frothingham was a physician and professor at Harvard Medical School.
 He maintained his medical offices at 395 Marlborough.
 Clara Morgan (Rotch) Frothingham was an artist.

-Dr. and Mrs. Frothingham continued to live at 395 Marlborough until about 1931, but had moved to 157 Bay State Road by 1932.
+Dr. and Mrs. Frothingham continued to live at 395 Marlborough during the 1930-1931 winter season, but moved thereafter to 157 Bay State Road.

-By 1935, 395 Marlborough was the home of Oscar Dahlberg and his wife, Frances Dahlberg, who operated it as a lodging house.
+By 1935, 395 Marlborough was the home of Bror Oscar Dahlberg and his wife, Frances (Button) Dahlberg, who operated it as a lodging house.
 They previously had been lodgers at 527 Beacon.
-Several of the other residents of 395 Marlborough moved there from 527 Beacon at the same time as the Dahlbergs.
-They Dahlbergs continued to live at 395 Marlborough until about 1936.
+Several of the other residents of 527 Beacon moved to 395 Marlborough at the same time as the Dahlbergs.
+The Dahlbergs continued to live at 395 Marlborough until about 1936.
+They subsequently moved to Canada, probably to Newfoundland, where Frances Dahlberg was born.
+By 1939, they were living at 219 Newbury, where they remained until 1941, when they purchased and moved to 294 Commonwealth.

 By 1937, 395 Marlborough was the home of Alfred T. Oxton, a salesman, and his wife, Hannah K. (Brett) Oxton, who operated it as a lodging house.
 They previously had lived in Florida.
 They continued to live at 395 Marlborough until about 1940, when they moved to an apartment at 27½ Massachusetts Avenue.

-In the spring of 1940, 395 Marlborough was purchased from the Massachusetts Hospital Life Insurance Company by George Emules LeTendre and his wife, Rose (Sylva) LeTendre.
-The transaction was reported in the Boston Globe on May 5, 1940.
+On May 27, 1940, 395 Marlborough was purchased from Massachusetts Hospital Life Insurance by George Emules LeTendre and his wife, Rose (Sylva) LeTendre.
 They operated it as a lodging house.
 They lived at 336 Commonwealth, where they also operated a lodging house.

-By 1953, 395 Marlborough was owned by Louise Marie (Gautreau) Geldart Brideau, who was the assessed owner from that year.
-She and her husband, Bernard Brideau, lived at 389 Marlborough, where they operated a lodging house.
+On June 26, 1952, 395 Marlborough was acquired from the Sammartinos by Louise Marie (Gautreau) Geldart Brideau, the wife of Bernard Brideau.
+They lived at 389 Marlborough, where they operated a lodging house.

 From about 1953, there were nine residents listed at 395 Marlborough in the City Directories, and it appears that the property was being occupied as a nine unit apartment building.
 The legal occupancy was not changed, however, and the building was shown as a lodging house on various permit applications filed during the 1950s.

-By 1960, 395 Marlborough was owned by Ralph S. Cohen, as trustee of the Dexter Realty Trust.
-In August of 1960, he filed a certificate of ownership with the Building Department indicating that the property consisted of nine apartments.
+On June 30, 1960, 395 Marlborough was acquired from Elizabeth MacKenzie by Ralph S. Cohen, trustee of the Dexter Realty Trust.
+On August 15, 1960, he filed a certificate of ownership with the Building Department indicating that the property consisted of nine apartments.
 In its verification of occupancy, the Building Department indicated that the legal occupancy of record was as a single-family dwelling.

-In February of 1963, Louis B. Benjamin, trustee of the Benjamin Realty Trust, purchased 395 Marlborough from Paul Zirkle.
+On February 7, 1963, 395 Marlborough was purchased from the Zirkles by Dr. Louis Burton Benjamin, a physician, and his wife, Constance T. (Potter) Benjamin.
+On June 12, 1963, they transferred the property into his name as trustee of the Benjamin Realty Trust.
 In March of 1964, he filed for (and subsequently received) permission to legalize the property as a nine-unit apartment building.

-In August of 2009, it converted the property into nine condominium units, the Heaven on Marlborough Condominium.
+On August 12, 2009, it converted the property into nine condominium units, the Heaven on Marlborough Condominium.